aadulan/Y3S2_revision/computer_security/notes.md

 executed on the server, and because of this only the result of this code’s execution, not the source, is visible to the client

 #### PHP
-> PHP is a hypertext pre- processing language that allows web servers to use scripts to dynamically create HTML files on-the-fly for users, based on any number of factors, such as time of day, user-provided inputs, or database queries
+> PHP is a hypertext preprocessing language that allows web servers to use scripts to dynamically create HTML files on-the-fly for users, based on any number of factors, such as time of day, user-provided inputs, or database queries

 ### Server-Side Script Inclusion Vulnerabilities
 > web security vulnerability at a web server is exploited to allow an attacker to inject arbitrary scripting code into the server, which then executes this code to perform an action desired by the attacker.